letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 **Cargo.toml**

-In this file we have defined 3 binaries crates, `auth`, `client`, and `health-check`.
-We have also listed all the dependencies required for this project.
+Thus file defined our 3 binaries crates, `auth`, `client`, and `health-check`.
+Additionally, all the dependencies required for this project are included as well.

 ## Steps